 You will also notice, that you will not be as tight and will very slowly start losing your buoyancy.
 When you run out of breath or you think you are starting to sink too much, just stand up and repeat the exercise.

-The next step is to learn to take a breath without stopping.
+he next step is learning to take a breath without stopping your momentum.

-You are slowly exhaling your air out of your lungs and when it is time and you need to take a breath, slowly rotate your body to your side where your arm is extended forward and continue rotating until you are on your back and can take a nice breath.
+To get ready to reotat, slowly exhale the air out of your lungs.
+When you need to take a breath, calmly rotate your body toward the side of your extended arm.
+Continue rotating until you are completely on your back, then take a deep, relaxed breath.

-Add this breathing drill to your daily routine and we'll continue to build up our body position further in the next lesson about body balance.
+Add this breathing drill to your daily routine, and we'll continue to build up your body position in the next lesson about body balance.

 The number one cause of sinking legs is an incorrect head position.
 If you lift your head to look forward, your body acts like a teeter-totter, forcing your hips and legs to drop.
 Keeping your eyes looking down is the key.